raptisj/johnraptis.dev/content/blog/using-redux-with-classes-and-hooks/index.md

 Redux is a state management tool that helps you control and update your applications state more efficiently.
 Redux itself is a standalone library which means it's framework agnostic.
 You can use it with any framework but it's usually used with React.
 Why should you use it?
-Passing props up and down can get nasty if you are dealing with larger applicatons.
+Passing props up and down can get nasty if you are dealing with larger applications.
 With Redux all your state lives in a single place, which encourage good React architecture.

 ##Core Concepts